Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: The third `S': Sum of single effect analysis for change-point model

 \subsection{Three S framework: complete algorithm}

-The suggested complete workflow for implementing our framework (the three \enquote{S} framework) in nonlinear effect analysis, addressing Objectives 1-4 in Section \ref{Scalar-on-function regression} using all techniques introduced above, is outlined in Algorithm \ref{alg_complete}.
+The suggested complete workflow for implementing our framework (the three \enquote{S} framework) in nonlinear effect analysis, addressing Objectives 1-4 in Section \ref{Scalar-on-function regression} using all techniques introduced above, is outlined in Appendix G of the Supplementary Materials.

 Overall, one typically starts with individual data \( ( Z_i , X_i , Y_i )_{i=1,\ldots, n} \) and obtains the stratum-specific scalar and functional variables after applying a stratification approach.
+For the number of strata, one may choose the strata number to avoid weak stratum-specific instrument strength, or else consider multiple strata numbers as a sensitivity analysis.
 When measurable covariates \(\boldsymbol{C}\) are available, they can either be incorporated into the stratification (e.g., for improved counterfactual exposure estimation or matching) or included in the stratum-specific IV fitting, provided that \(\boldsymbol{C}\) is independent of the instrument \(Z\).
 When constructing the stratum-specific functional variable (weight function), it can be treated as a functional object using the R package \texttt{fda} or stored as a vector of weight function values over various exposure grids, given an appropriate grid precision.

 The inference strategy can then be selected based on the research goal.
-If the objective is to assess whether the effect is linear, one can conduct a linearity test (which remains robust under certain invalid instrument scenarios; see Appendix \ref{invalid_scenarios}).
+If the objective is to assess whether the effect is linear, one can conduct a linearity test (which remains robust under certain invalid instrument scenarios; see Appendix F of the Supplementary Materials).
 Alternatively, if the aim is to study the effect shape, both scalar-on-function and scalar-on-scalar regression models can be considered.

 When the focus is specifically on change-point detection, scalar-on-function regression can be employed and subsequently transformed into a change-point model, which can then be fitted using SuSiE.
 In a more general case, one may first adopt the complete method (stratification, scalar-on-function regression, and SuSiE) and then determine the fitting strategy (nonparametric or parametric) based on the complete method results.
 For example, if too many change points are detected, a parametric approach using basis functions, such as polynomials, may be preferable.